Automattic/jetpack/readme.txt

 * Admin Dashboard: Improve headings when searching for Jetpack features.
 * Admin Dashboard: Remove legacy views no longer used in Jetpack.
+* Carousel: Allow any title to be displayed.
+We used to try to be smart about default file names, but that caused some problems.
 * Development Mode: Display fewer sections of the Admin Dashboard.
 Some simply don't apply in Development Mode.
 * Google Plus: Remove from Social Icons and Sharing since the service has retired.
 * Internationalization: Translate various sections missed, such as "just in time messages" and block search keywords.